King (T.I. album): Singles

 "What You Know" was the first official single to be released from King.
 The single entered the US Billboard Hot 100 at number three, it charted at number one on the US Hot R&B/Hip-Hop Songs chart, it charted at number 1 on the Hot Rap Tracks chart, it charted at number ten on the Pop 100 chart, it charted at number two on the Hot Digital Songs chart, it charted at number 13 on the Hot Ringtones chart, it charted at number 42 on the Pop 100 Airplay chart, it charted at number two on the Rhythmic Top 40 chart, and at number 39 on the Top 40 Mainstream chart.
 The song also serves as the theme song to the 2006 film ATL in which T.I. stars.
 "What You Know" won for "Best Rap Solo Performance" and was nominated for "Best Rap Song" at the 49th Annual Grammy Awards.
 What You Know" was performed at the 2006 MTV Video Music Awards, where its music video was nominated for two awards.
 VIBE named T.I.'s "What You Know" as the Top Song of 2006.
 It was also ranked fourth on a similar list by Rolling Stone, and was #1 in Muchmusic's Top HipHop 2006 List.
 Pitchfork ranked "What You Know" number 3 on their "Top Tracks of 2006" list, while T.I.'s collaboration on Justin Timberlake's song "My Love" was ranked at number 1.
 The song is one of the most critically acclaimed of 2006 (arguably T.I.'s most critically acclaimed song), and is one of T.I.'s most successful.
 It has garnered a 5-star rating from Pitchfork.
 The song peaked at number three on the Billboard Hot 100, and it also topped the Hot R&B/Hip-Hop Songs chart.
-It is ranked the 963rd best song of all time, 12th of 2006, and 116th of the 2000s decade by Acclaimed Music.
 In 2008, it was ranked number 68 on VH1's 100 Greatest Songs of Hip Hop.
 The song was listed at number 38 on Pitchfork's top 500 songs of the 2000s.
-The critically acclaimed song is produced by DJ Toomp from Zone Boy Productions, with additional keys by Wonder Arillo.
+The song is produced by DJ Toomp from Zone Boy Productions, with additional keys by Wonder Arillo.
 It utilizes an interpolation of Roberta Flack's version of The Impressions's "Gone Away" and of the song "Hey Joe", written by Billy Roberts but popularised by Jimi Hendrix.
 The track was rumored to be a diss song directed at fellow Dirty South rapper Lil' Flip.
 The song is also played during the end credits of ATL.
 The song was a major smash during the spring of 2006.
 The RIAA certified the single double platinum.